Composer0/BlogFullstack/README.md

 - You will wait for a long time for information if you forget to include 'await' in your try/catch statement.
 - json tokens will not allow you to render multiple paragraphs or bullet points.
 I will need to find a work around for this, otherwise users will only be able to create a massive paragraph of text for each particular subject they wish to blog about.
 - I now have a better understanding of how to create pathing for Links within a React application, especially when the directories are being built through props from json objects.

+## Day 4 & 5
+- Working on finding solution to error in Register page that cause connection to hang if a duplicate username or email is used when creating a new user.
+Still working on finding the solution for this.
+- Incorporating Context API to make the share and use of User id accross the application more seamless so that I won't have to worry about creating and passing props for each of the pages when a user is logged in.